-It emerges from our discussion that the differences between languages, as for clusters at the beginning of words, are explainable by the presence of an initial site.
-Whereas we can observe a clear phonological manifestation of the initial CV site in languages of type 2, like Arabic and Biblical Hebrew, that is not the case in languages of type 1 like French and English.
+It comes out of our discussion that the differences between languages, as for clusters at the beginning of words, are explainable by the presence of an initial site.
+Whereas we can observe a clear phonological manifestation of the initial CV site in languages of type 2 like Arabic and Biblical Hebrew, it is not the case for languages of type 1 like French and English.
 We can therefore question the presence of this CV site in languages where it is always properly governed and where no phonological operations of gemination or compensatory lengthening are expected.
-How can we verify the presence or not of this site at the beginning of French nouns?
-In the next section, we will set forth facts from French allowing us to answer this question.
+How can we verify the presence or not of this site at the initial of French nouns?
+In the next section, we will put forth facts from French allowing us to answer this question.